 After you work on your weak areas, do another writing test under exam conditions.
 Your expert will be able to tell you how much you are progressing.
 The aim here is to narrow your focus on just the problem areas.

-After repeating this IELTS Writing practice technique a few times you will be able to turn all of your weaknesses into strengths.
+After repeating this IELTS Writing practice technique a few times, you can turn all of your weaknesses into strengths.
 The key is to put in the work that will help you become a better writer.

-If you are interested in taking your writing to the next level, check out our writing correction service.
+Check out our writing correction service if you are interested in taking your writing to the next level.